ryanAbbott/githyanki/README.md

 ## About Githyanki

-Githyanki is a starter git for Statamic 3
+Githyanki is a starter theme for Statamic 3

 ## Warning